-Seeing black lead characters who are accomplished scientists could be just the thing to help inspire future generations to follow in their footsteps.
+The film wowed critics and fans.
+But its hidden power may be black lead characters who are accomplished scientists – just the thing to help inspire future generations to follow in their footsteps.